SavvyPlus/wiki4/superset-kubernetes.md

 The superset kubernetes cluster configuration code is stored here [https://github.com/SavvyPlus/superset]

 This project contains the docker image `Dockerfile`s and the Kubernetes deployment/service and statefulset descriptors.

+## Kops
+To make managing and maintaining the kubernetes cluster easier, we are using KOps [https://github.com/kubernetes/kops].
+This allows us to create and modify the kubernetes cluster without having to manually create resources in AWS (EC2 instances etc)